lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 For example, the raise to $80 per year was aligned with our Product Hunt launch and a 25% first-year discount.
 From there, I ran a few other promotions offering the same deal.

 I like doing this because the user understands that they're getting a special limited-time offer.
-This also gives me roughly 1 year to get the product to a point where they feel it's worth paying 25% more to continue using the second year and beyond.
+It also gives me roughly 1 year to get the product to a point where they feel it's worth paying 25% more to continue using the second year and beyond.
 With Lunch Money, my goal is to retain long-term users and the motivation to get there is baked into my pricing strategy.

 Raising the price to $100 per year was a ballsy move.
 This puts us at a higher yearly price than YNAB (but still cheaper at the monthly rate).
 It also further positions Lunch Money as a premium product.
 This aligns nicely with my goal of having fewer users who are willing to pay a higher price rather than (unsustainably) lots of users paying a lower price.